lfp722/LoopManiaWorld/assumptions.md

 Experience Level:

-Exp to next level = 100*Lv^2 - 200
+Exp to next level = 3000*Lv^2 - 200

 Assumptions for Buildings(c = cycle num):

 Vampire castle will produce 0-3 vampires randomly(25% for each case).
 Zombie Pit will produce 0-3 zombies randomly.
-The rooting radius of Tower is 2, damage = Lv+1 Village will recover 10% of Maximum health.
+The rooting radius of Tower is 2, damage = 10
+Village will recover 20 fixed-amount health.
-Barracks will producer 1 ally soldier when passing by.
+Barracks will produce 1 allied soldier when passing by.
 Trap will cause a 4-value damage.
 The battle radius of Campfire is 2.